East Arnhem

 East Arnhem's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 East Arnhem has excellent health outcomes, with very low prevalence of common health conditions across all age groups.
-Approximately 49% (~3,930 people) have private health cover, compared to 51.5% in the rest of NT and a national average of 55.3%.
-Heart disease (6.1%) and diabetes (4.1%) are the most common conditions.
+Private health cover is relatively low at approximately 49% of the total population (~3,930 people), compared to 51.5% across the rest of NT and a national average of 55.3%.
+Heart disease (6.1%) and diabetes (4.1%) are the most common medical conditions in the area.

-Around 82.3% of residents report being completely clear of medical ailments, similar to the 82.9% figure for the rest of NT.
-The area has 5.4% (431 people) aged 65 and over, with seniors' health outcomes aligning with those of the general population.
+A significant majority, 82.3%, report being completely clear of medical ailments, similar to the 82.9% across the rest of NT.
+The area has a senior population of 5.4% (~431 people), with health outcomes among seniors broadly in line with the general population's health profile.

 Frequently Asked Questions - Health